-- Eating at least five portions of fruits and vegetables daily to help prevent cellular damage as well as provide the body with essential vitamins and minerals.
+- Eating at least five portions of fruits and vegetables daily helps prevent cellular damage as well as provide the body with essential vitamins and minerals.

 Working with claimant solicitors and insurers, Chroma Case Management’s case managers will develop personalised rehabilitation plans for clients recovering from medium to severe category personal injuries or medical negligence events.

-Chroma Case Management services cover Immediate Needs Assessments (INAs) and devising bespoke Rehabilitation & Recovery Plans (RRPs), which include client-centered case management and a strong focus on psychosocial and vocational rehabilitation.
+Chroma Case Management services cover Immediate Needs Assessments (INAs) and devising bespoke Rehabilitation & Recovery Plans (RRPs), which include client-centred case management and a strong focus on psychosocial and vocational rehabilitation.